Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 (c) DN issued by a supplier u/s 34;

-(d) a bill of entry or any similar document prescribed under the Customs Act, 1962;
+(d) a bill of entry or any similar document prescribed under Customs Act or rules made there under for the assessment of integrated tax on imports;

 Description: Image result for images of pointing finger

-ITC may be availed only if RP is in possession of any of above documents
+ITC may be availed only if RP is in possession of above documents

-Invoice must contain all particulars specified in Chapter VI (Tax Invoice, CN, DN)
+16.2.1.2 Documents must contain all the particulars as specified in Ch VI

 Rule 36(2)